Skip to content

 • Recognised by courts and widely accepted by creditors.

 • You can alter payments if circumstances change.
 You do not need an advice agency to negotiate these payments for you.
-Our budget tool Your budget shows you how to draw up your own personal budget and make offers to creditors.
+Use a summary budget to show what you can afford to pay.
+If you haven’t worked out your budget yet, give us a call and we can send you the right budget to use for you and your business.
+If you have your figures ready, our advisers can help you complete your budget and send you a summary budget you can share with your creditors.
 You can use sample letters when negotiating with your creditors.

 • Through an advice agency you can use the Standard Financial Statement.